Being Cabin Crew | The Ugly Truth Part 5

 With that in mind please note I state in my report that Bart spent the rest of the briefing looking at the floor and there was almost no eye contact at all.

 I believe had any Flight Manager seen a crew member reading their iPad during the briefing they would ask them to put it down.
 I would do exactly the same.
 It should also be remembered crew cabin bags are not brought into the briefing room so Bart’s iPad would have been very visible had he had it with him.
-I can state categorically he did not have his iPad in his hand during the briefing.
+I can state categorically he did not have it in his hand during the briefing.

 (Bart) This was a Christmas Eve flight and despite crew being in various stages of emotion, this did not seem to have any bearing on Laurence.
 Instead he began reading from his Ipad, with a bombardment and tirade of SEP questions, including how to make an emergency PA.
 Although crew were answering questions, Laurence became visibly and verbally annoyed and stated we would all be up the creek without a paddle if we did not know the questions, despite everyone including me, answering and communally contributing.
 Laurence then stated that we would do the SEP questions for the flight.
 A crew member asked if that was what we had just done, to which Laurence replied “No, that was a familiarisation”.
 Other A/C familiarisations that I have given include things like the safety card and flight deck access code, but for some reason Laurence took this further, which lead to the confusion and demoralisation of the crew.

 SEP questions refer to the mandatory safety questions each crew member must be asked individually during the pre-flight briefing.
 These were not the questions I started off with.
-Bart claims in the past he has been given aircraft familiarisation points that include the safety card and flight deck access code.

 Cabin crew manager Fred sat in on one of my briefings quite recently and will be able to tell you what the atmosphere was like and how my briefing is delivered.

-Whilst asking these questions to the group Katrina and Claire who were sitting to my left were the only two people answering.
+Whilst asking these questions to the group Katrina and Claire who were sitting immediately to my left were the only two people answering.
 I looked at them and said in a fun way “shut up you two, you’re not allowed to answer anymore questions”.
 The three of us laughed.

 Bart was sat about three chairs along from me on the right side of the room.
 It was tough getting a response from the rest of the crew so I said something like “come on guys, you’ll be up shit creek without a paddle if you don’t know the answers to these questions”.
-It was not said in an admonishing or rude tone but it’s important I feel confident the crew are familiar with safety on the type of aircraft they’re about to fly on.

 Regarding becoming “visibly and verbally annoyed”, that’s total fabrication and anyone who knows me in the company and plenty do, will tell you that’s not in my nature.
-David has been my manager for at least fifteen years and knows me better than anyone.
-Show him that statement and see what he says.

 During my briefing I didn’t say “up shit creek without a paddle”.
-I would never have said that in front of a group of people I didn’t know.
-I just said “up the creek” which Bart confirms in his complaint.
-I know the phrase however as “up shit creek” so inadvertently repeated it in this way.
-From this point onwards the company accused me of using inappropriate language.
+I would never have said that in front of a group of people I had never met.
+I just said “up the creek without a paddle” which Bart confirms in his complaint.

-Bear in mind when I was responding to Bart’s venomous pack of lies I was literally shaking with anger.
+Bear in mind when I was responding to Bart’s venomous pack of lies I was shaking with anger.

-Bart states “Other aircraft familiarisations that I have been given include things like the safety card and flight deck access code, but for some reason Laurence took this further, which lead to the confusion and demoralisation of the crew.”
+Bart states “Other aircraft familiarisations that I have been given includes things like the safety card and flight deck access code, but for some reason Laurence took this further, which lead to the confusion and demoralisation of the crew.”

 So Bart was unaware why I “took this further” but didn’t think to ask.
 I always try to make my briefing interesting and unique in an attempt to capture the attention of the crew.
 I’m sure they get tired of listening to the same briefings every time they fly.